Scholarship Program

 Contributions to the ILMA Foundation are an investment in our industry.

-The ILMA Foundation has funded more than $650,000 in scholarships to 212 deserving young students, and has expanded its mission to include industry education and training programs.
+The ILMA Foundation has awarded more than $700,000 to 221 deserving young students, and has expanded its mission to include industry education and training programs.
 As we watch the “silver tsunami” of talent washing out the door — which only swelled during the pandemic — we know there aren’t enough young people with the STEM education and skills to fill the empty talent pools left in labs and on the shop floor.
 Attracting prospective workers to the lubricants industry is a big focus for the ILMA Foundation.
 You can play a part in this critical work by contributing today.
 Your tax-deductible contribution will empower the next generation of leaders and enable the ILMA Foundation to expand its reach and impact.